chaukhoa97/portfolio-v2/docs/React/react-essentials.md

 ## Key

-Keys are not globally unique.
-Instead, they only specify the position of elements within their parent.
-Keys helps React infer what exactly has happened, and make the correct updates to the DOM tree.
+Basically, keys in React are used to specify the position of the elements within their parent.
+It helps React infer what exactly happened, and make the correct updates to the DOM.

-Key của 1 element trong 1 array là thứ có giá trị riêng biệt với các element khác (siblings) của nó:
+Keys are NOT globally unique.
+They only need to be unique among their siblings.

 1. **ID** của element từ dữ liệu.
 2. **Value** của element từ dữ liệu.
-3. **index**: In fact, that’s what React will use if you don’t specify a `key` at all.
+3. `index`: In fact, that’s what React will use if you don’t specify a `key` at all.
 If the list order changes when an item is inserted, delete or if the array is sorted, it will leads to confusing bugs.

 ## Virtual DOM